 What is Pay per Participant?

-As of August 2017 we have introduced the Pay per Participant Tier which replaces the standard sign-up account.
-All new users will automatically start on this account type.
-Any exisiting Gorilla users who do not already have a licence will be automatically upgraded to this tier.
-Pay per Participant means exactly that - you can pay for just the participants you want to recruit for your study, without needing to buy a yearly licence subscription.
+All new users automatically start on a Pay-per-Participant account type.
+Pay per Participant means exactly that - you pay for just the participants you want to recruit for your study, without needing to buy a yearly licence subscription.

 I don't know if my department has a subscription

 If your department has a subscription, you will not need to pay per participant.
 A list of institutions with subscriptions is available here.
 You can find your subscription status through 'My Account'.
 If you think you should be on a subscription, please contact your department's subscription manager.